 What is a Translation Glossary?

-A translation glossary contains a list of a company’s key terminology in the source language and the approved translations in the target language.
-It can also contain other content specific data and variables such as context, language varieties, definition and approval date or a list of terms that should not be translated such as brand names and slogans.
+A translation glossary contains a list of a company’s or project’s key terminology in the source language and the approved translations in the target language.
+It can also contain other content-specific data and variables such as context, language varieties, definition and approval date or a list of terms that should not be translated such as brand names and slogans.
 The glossary will help the translator easily identify these terms and follow the client-approved methodology.

 What should we include in it?

 We should include all key company or project specific terms such as: